projectglow/glow/docs/source/etl/sample-qc.rst

 You can calculate quality control statistics on your variant data using Spark SQL functions, which can be expressed in Python, R, Scala, or SQL.

-Each of these functions returns a map from sample ID to a struct containing metrics for that sample and assumes that the same samples appear in the same order in each row.
+Each of these functions returns an array of structs containing metrics for one sample.
+If sample ids are including in the input DataFrame, they will be propagated to the output.
+The functions assume that the genotypes in each row of the input DataFrame contain the same samples in the same order.

 .. list-table::
   :header-rows: 1